This marks the first time in program history two individuals will compete together at the national championship

-In 2012, Johnson guided the Pack to drastic improvements on beam, landing two gymnast on the All-EAGL First Team, three on the All-EAGL Second Team, and two on the EAGL First Team All-Tournament.
+In 2012, Johnson was named the NCAA Southeast Region Assistant Coach of the Year for the second time in her career with the Wolfpack.
+Under her guidance the Pack made drastic improvements on beam, landing two gymnasts on the All-EAGL First Team, three on the All-EAGL Second Team, and two on the EAGL First Team All-Tournament.
 Under Johnson, the Pack posted 29 scores of 9.8 or better, and notched a team-high of 49.275 on beam at the Sweetheart Invitational, a score bolstered by Panza's 9.9 on the event.

 During her previous time at NC State as an assistant coach (1999-2004), Johnson was named the 2003 Southeast Region Assistant Coach of the Year.
 During her five seasons, Johnson coached balance beam and choreography for floor.

-In her first season with the Pack, Johnson's team broke the school's beam record by earning a 49.525 at the Wolfpack Invitational, and won the EAGL.
+In her first season with the Pack in 2000, Johnson's beam team broke the school's beam record by earning a 49.525 at the Wolfpack Invitational, and won the EAGL title in the event.
 In 2002, Johnson guided NC State to another EAGL championship with an impressive 49.225 on beam.
 Eventually, Johnson's squad would match the beam record of 49.525 in 2004 against George Washington.

 Prior to her first stint with NC State, Johnson served as coach and choreographer at various gymnastics clubs in Florida, Atlanta, and Vancouver.
 From 1995-96, she was the University of Florida's student coach, working primarily with the beam and floor routines.